undecaf/typo3-in-a-box/README.md

 ### `t3 stop`

-Stops a running TYPO3 container:
+Stops a TYPO3 container if it is running and optionally removes it:

 ```bash
 $ t3 stop [option]...